1. Introduction: Revolutionizing Fabric Handling with Terial Magic

 Spray Setup:

-- Set your spray nozzle to the wide setting for even coverage.
+- Set the nozzle wide for even coverage.

 - Place fabric loosely in a clean, dry bowl or sink to prevent wrinkles.